 Yet it would be foolhardy to ignore the efforts of large sectors of the global economy turning away from the dollar and towards gold.
 For instance, consider the effectiveness of economic sanctions if China invades Taiwan.

-Under the dollar standard, Uncle Sam and its allies could freeze China’s dollar reserves and lock it out of SWIFT.
+Under the dollar standard, Uncle Sam and its allies could freeze China’s dollar reserves.
+They could also lock it out of SWIFT.
 But as China weans itself off the dollar, the effectiveness of sanctions could be weakened.

 What’s more, once viable alternatives to the dollar become available, there’s no assurance that even America’s friends will continue accumulating greenbacks.
 And there’s at least a possibility that there will be at first a gradual and eventually overwhelming cascade of money out of dollars and into gold, gold-backed currencies, or both.

 If that were to happen, we would expect to see chaos in the global financial markets as the shift occurs.
-In a worst case scenario, we could witness hyperinflation, bail-ins, and even capital controls in the United States.
+In the worst case, we could see hyperinflation.
+We could also see bail-ins and capital controls in the United States.

 In the meantime, dollar dominance is gradually weakening, but is still well-entrenched.
-That won’t change unless there’s a credible alternative monetary system waiting to take its place … and enough people, businesses and other governments vote with their wallets by moving their money into another currency.
+That won’t change unless there’s a credible alternative monetary system waiting to take its place.
+Enough people, businesses, and governments must vote with their wallets by moving their money into another currency.

 In the meantime, we suggest accumulating gold.
 And perhaps the best argument we’ve heard to make that case comes from former Fed Chairman Ben Bernanke.
 In testimony before Congress in 2011, he was asked, “Why do people buy gold?”